 K-3 Reading Corps Interventionist Who is this person?
 Someone recruited from the community - a recent college graduate, a parent, a retiree, etc. What does the Interventionist do at the site?
 The Interventionist provides daily 1-on-1 Reading Corps interventions in 20 minute sessions to a caseload of students during the school day.
+Can the Interventionist serve virtually or in a hybrid situation?
+Yes!
+Interventionist(s) can serve in a variety of ways to meet site expectations.
 Are there other things the Interventionist is expected to do?
 The Interventionist is required to attend ongoing Reading Corps training with Internal Coach.
-What is the time commitment? - Full-Time (FT) interventionists serve a minimum of 37.5 hours/week - Part-Time (PT) interventionists serve a minimum of 30 hours/week What are the financial benefits?
-Bi-weekly, competitive living allowance Segal AmeriCorps Education award up to \$4,336.50 to pay for college tuition or student loans Student loan forbearance on federal loans Health insurance and childcare assistance (FT) What are the non- financial benefits?
-Serve students every day through one-on-one, research-based interventions. - Gain resume-building professional experience - Earn college credit while serving at participating institutions - Serve during the school day full or part-time-have time for family a job or classes How do they get involved?
+What is the time commitment? - Full-Time (FT) interventionists serve a minimum of 37.5 hours/week - Part-Time (PT) interventionists serve a minimum of 27.5 hours/week What are the financial benefits?
+Bi-weekly, competitive living allowance Segal AmeriCorps Education award up to \$4,441.50 to pay for college tuition or student loans Student loan forbearance on federal loans Health insurance and childcare assistance (FT) What are the non- financial benefits? -Serve students every day through one-on-one, research-based interventions. - Gain resume-building professional experience - Earn college credit while serving at participating institutions - Serve during the school day full or part-time-have time for family a job or classes How do they get involved?
 Start the process by completing a Reading Corps application online: (forthcoming)